The new method is hailed as a promising alternative to treatments involving surgery and radiation. With excellent results.

 A medical team has developed a method called TULSA.
 Ultrasound waves, ultrasound pulses targeted to eliminate prostate cancer entirely and successfully in 65% of cases with few side effects.

-The new method, detailed in a study presented at the annual meeting of the Radiological Society of North America (RSNA), could be a promising alternative to surgery.
-The hopes are very encouraging.
+The new method, detailed in a study presented at the Radiological Society of North America (RSNA) annual meeting, could be a promising alternative to surgery.
+The hopes are truly encouraging.

 Prostate cancer